Please read through all the guidelines to learn how to submit a piece that has a better chance of acceptance.

 Please understand, we love to work with writers who want to write exceptional pieces that are a great fit for CYC.
 We are looking for a reason to say yes to your submission!

 So work hard to make sure that we don’t have a reason to say no, by reading through the guidelines below and sending us your best ideas and pieces.

-Craft Your Content’s mission is twofold: to help our clients become excellent writers, and to help them do so while retaining their unique voice and vision.
+Craft Your Content’s mission is twofold: to help our readers become excellent writers, and to help them do so while retaining their unique voice and vision.

 But we need writers to do that.

 Writing for Craft Your Content is a great way to gain experience and reach over 10K new readers per month.
 Our work has been featured in The New York Times, Forbes, and The Huffington Post, among others, and our clients have gone on to publish top-charting books and viral blog posts themselves.

 That’s major credibility.

 Not only that, but our editorial team will also be there to help you along the way, so you aren’t flying solo.
 You’ll be getting the same services that other writers pay us for, to learn more about your own writing.
 It’s a pretty great perk…and you don’t have to take our word for it!
 Here are some comments from past contributors:

 Your suggestions make a lot of sense!
 Changes made.
 Very cool.
 This is my first time submitting to CYC, and I like that your editorial team is helping me work on craft at the same time as my piece is about working on craft.
 Ha!
 Love it.